Ironwall Lexical Specification

 C FFI must obey the following rules:

-• C must not forge iw_value_t heap references
+freeIronwall heap objects - C must not forge

-• If C needs to construct Ironwall heap values, it must use runtime/helper functions
+- If C needs to construct Ironwall heap values, it must use boundary functions allowed by the specification

-• If the C side takes ownership of char * / host arrays returned by an exported wrapper, it must release them using the corresponding iw_host_free_* helper
+char */ C arrays returned by an exported Ironwall function, it must release them using the corresponding C boundary free operation

 7. Discouraged Patterns